 It is common knowledge that British men are dateable.
 They have amazing accents, and they are charming and polite.
-But before you decide that your next love will be British, there are a few things that you need to know.
+But before you decide that your next love will be a British man, there are a few things that you need to know.

 Here are 6 things you should know before you date a British guy.